 When starting the vi text editor, you may see errors similar to the following:

 ex: 0602-108 unknown is not a recognized terminal type. ex: 0602-108 ANSI is not a recognized terminal type. ex: 0602-127 Visual mode requires more cursor capability than the terminal provides.

 The above errors mean that the terminal type set by telnet for your login session is not recognized on Unix as valid.
 Do not attempt to use vi or any other full-screen command if you are getting the above errors.
 Full-screen commands need to know what kind of terminal you are using, to be able to draw on your screen correctly.
 Fix your terminal type, first.

 If you are using a Windows telnet command to connect to Unix, and you get the above errors, you can work around the problem by telling Unix that your terminal type is a vt100.
 Here's how you can do this at a Korn shell prompt:

-$ TERM=vt100 $ export TERMThe case of the letters is significant, as is the use of spaces.
+The case of the letters is significant, as is the use of spaces.
 TERM is upper-case; vt100 is two lower-case letters followed by the number one hundred.
 There are no blanks at all in the first line.
-There is at least one blank in the second line.
+There is at least one blank in the second line.$ TERM=vt100 $ export TERM

 If you always connect to Unix using a vt100-compatible terminal emulator (such as Windows telnet), you can put the above two lines into your login .profile file for automatic execution every time you log in.